derny/reuze/README.md

 <h5>No Javascript</h5><p>This framework places substance above style &mdash; no reliance on Javascript; minimal base styling and full support back to IE8.</p>

+<h2>Customizing Reuze</h2>

+<p>Reuze is all about creating a consistent framework for delivering similar content in a multitude of ways and provides only the most basic of styling.
+These styles can be easily modified or built on by either targeting content types, or, individual blocks within the type itself.
+Let me give you some examples:</p>

+<pre><code>.ac .rm { color: #333; }</pre></code>

+This changes the color of all 'read-more' links for Article content across the entire site. (.ac)

+<pre><code>.ac article.home h1  { color: #111; font-size: 3.8rem; }</pre></code>

+<p>Perhaps you'll want to assign a class to articles that display on the landing page of a site (.home) so you can style headings differently.</p>

 <h2>Getting the Most from Reuze</h2>
 <p>In order for things to look neat and tidy in IE8, be sure to include the following in the document header AFTER the reuze.css file.</p>